Powerlearnproject/se-day1-assignment-muthii-10/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.

 Identify and describe at least three key milestones in the evolution of software engineering.

-Mastering process
+- Mastering process
-Mastering Complexity
+- Mastering Complexity
-Mastering machine
+- Mastering machine

-List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework.
+List and briefly explain the phases of the Software Development Life Cycle.

+planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework.